ntno/mkdocs-terminal/tests/examples/pymdown-pygments-dark/docs/sample-languages/python.md

 ## Inline Hilighting

-Inline highlighting can be added by prefixing the code snippet with three colons and the name of the [pygments-supported programming language](https://pygments.org/languages/):
+Inline highlighting can be added by prefixing the code snippet with three colons and the name of the [supported programming language](https://pygments.org/languages/):

 ```text
 ```:::LANGUAGE some code snippet```